 The program provides a broad foundation of knowledge and skills for the role of Nursing Assistant.
 Upon completion the graduate will be prepared to take care of patients in the health care facility (e.g. hospital, nursing home).
 Successful completion of the program qualifies the student to take the state certification exam for employment as a Nursing Assistant.
-The Nursing Assistant Certificate is 120 hours taught over 10 weeks.
+The Nursing Assistant Certificate is 120 hours taught during the fall and/or spring semester.
 Classroom instruction will be offered on campus while local clinical facilities will be used for clinical experiences.